Chiropractic Care for Mental Health: Easing Anxiety and Depression Naturally

 One of the most overlooked aspects of anxiety and depression is how physically they live in the body.

-These physical manifestations aren't just symptoms of mental health struggles — they can also maintain and reinforce them.
+These physical manifestations are not just symptoms of mental health struggles.
+They can also maintain and reinforce them.
 Chronic muscle tension and pain keep the nervous system in a state of low-level activation.
 Poor sleep deepens emotional dysregulation.
 Physical discomfort makes it harder to exercise, connect with others, or engage with therapy.

 Chiropractic care addresses the physical component directly.
 By reducing spinal restriction, easing musculoskeletal tension, and supporting nervous system balance, it creates better conditions for the rest of a person's mental health care to work.